Spencerkanachin/web-stack-implementation-lamp/README.md

 Next, go back to the AWS console for a moment, and navigate to your running EC2 instance.
 Copy the Public IP address, as shown in the image below:

 ![](./Images/publicipimage.png)

+Now that you've copied the Public IP address, go back to Terminal.
+Connect to the EC2 instance by using the command below: